locdam/Lane-Detector/README.md

 # Lane Detector

-## Goal:

 This is a testing for lane detector application.
+Please find the codes and details in the findlane.ipynb file.